wylieswanson/AgileCLU/README.md

 At this point, you can return to the basic installation method (easy_install) at the top of this document.
 Note that you will need to place the output of agileprofile in C:\etc\agile\agile.conf, or alternate profiles C:\etc\agile\profileconf (to be used by the -l command line option).

+# Testing #

+AgileCLU test suite can be run with:

+	python setup.py test

 # Libraries used by AgileCLU #

 This package leverages the following Python libraries: